rayjaelee/blinov-research/README.md

 ### Using GitHub Desktop Client
 - If you can't be bothered to use the CLI, you can download [GitHub Desktop](https://desktop.github.com/)

+### Useful tools/software
+- One of the best code editor/folder viewer is Microsoft Visual Studio Code [(VSCode)](https://code.visualstudio.com/), which is free and versatile!

+- If you feel fancy and want to play around with terminal more, you can download [iTerm2](https://www.iterm2.com/).
+You can change your settings easily!

 ### Was my explanation hard to follow?
 Want to learn more?
 - If my explanation was hard to follow or you want to learn more tricks and skills for Git, you can visit [Codecademy's Git Course](https://www.codecademy.com/learn/learn-git)!